Safe by Design: An Overview of UX Security

 It’s worth repeating, digital products are made for users, not the other way around.
 Users’ interactions with products should never come with the risk that their data will be leaked or stolen.
 Sadly, this isn’t always the case.

 Most cybercrimes are carried out with the intent of obtaining users’ personal data, but UX designers can help.
 How so?
-By implementing features that encourage users to choose stronger passwords and avoid placing excessive personal details online.
+By implementing features that encourage secure sign-in practices and help users avoid sharing excessive personal information online.

 Remove Unnecessary Security Obstacles